Skip to content

 - **<scope>**: <message>

-It will create a full block like above per version found in the tags.
-And it will create a list of the commits found.
-The change_type and the scope are optional, they don't need to be provided, but if your regex does they will be rendered.
+Creates a full block like above per version found in the tags, and a list of the commits found.
+The change_type and scope are optional and don't need to be provided, but if your regex parses them, they will be rendered.

-The format followed by the changelog is the one from keep a changelog and the following variables are expected:
+The format followed by the changelog is from keep a changelog and the following variables are expected:

 Variable Description Source